yarden/rnaseqlib/docs/source/index.rst

      experiments/libraries are left as post-processing steps for the user.

   2. **Lightweight:** minimal dependencies.
-Relies mostly on Python and commonly available genomic packages (such as Bedtools), to avoid software bloat and complex installation.
+Relies mostly on Python and commonly used genomic packages (such as Bedtools), to avoid software bloat and complex installation.